Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 ### Fabrication & Testing

-As meantioned prior, due to 2021's supply chain limitations, I cannot currently get my hands on an FT232RL, and thus for now, this *fabrication & testing* section will only include my *ftdi2upid* board.
-This section will be updated by future me once I can get a FT232RL with the USB-C UPDI Programmer fabrication & testing.
+As mentioned prior, due to 2021's supply chain limitations, I cannot currently get my hands on an FT232RL, and thus, for now, this *fabrication & testing* section will only include my *ftdi2upid* board.
+This section will be updated by future me once I can get an FT232RL with the USB-C UPDI Programmer fabrication & testing.

+I milled my boards with a Bantam PCB mill and its [Bantam Tools Desktop Milling Machine Software](https://www.bantamtools.com/software-download).
+The software handles all toolpath generation from my Eagle board file, and conveniently, when paired with Bantam's PCB placement bracket, also handles the double-sided board milling process via a toggle switch in the interface.
+I followed the same milling process I have documented on my [week 4](http://fabacademy.org/2021/labs/charlotte/students/theodore-warner/assignments/week04/#blinky-test-board) Fab Academy page, however after the top-side traces and holes were milled, I flipped the copper stock, aligning to the right-hand corner of the PCB alignment bracket as opposed to the left, and toggled the board to its bottom side in the [Bantam Tools Desktop Milling Machine Software](https://www.bantamtools.com/software-download).
+With the stock realigned, I repeated the same milling process for the bottom side of the board.
+This whole process is showcased in [this view](https://www.youtube.com/watch?v=DCGLEa2UUaY) from Bantam.

+I used a 0.005" PCB engraving bit for the ftdi2updi's traces, and a 1/32" for its holes and outlines, yielding the milled results below.

 <center>